In the age of the consumer and the experience economy, everyone and everything is connected.

 In 2018, the number of smartphone users worldwide is projected to reach 2.52 billion, with 61.2% of the world population accessing the web from their mobile devices. – Statistica

 In an age defined by disruptive technologies, the relationship between brands and their customers has shifted.
 We fast forward through TV commercials, we unsubscribe from annoying emails, we don’t open direct mail, and we put ourselves on do-not-call lists (like that works).

 We have information in the palm of our hands or at the edge of our tongues.
 We expect to be able to connect instantaneously and conveniently with whomever we want when we want.
 We operate in short micro-moments across multiple devices and channels, and we expect it to be seamless and quick.

 As consumers, our interactions with brands are no different.
 We don’t just simply buy something.
 We develop a relationship with the brands of our choosing, and we expect value during each interaction.
 We want to feel heard and like we helped create the value we received.

 This has led to a rapid shift for marketers to move from brand-centric interruption marketing to customer-centric attraction marketing.

 “Consumers have changed.
 We are in the midst of a major social change in the way consumers listen and engage with brands.
 The landscape has changed from campaign management to customer engagement.” – Alterian Brands at-risk study

 In fact, Forrester Research stated that customer relationships are now the only competitive differentiator.

 As a consumer, we build a mesh of digital devices around us to get things done.
 Customer engagement must be able to seamlessly span these devices and channels to build on the relationship between the brand and the consumer through each interaction.

-For businesses, this means that to improve customer engagement, they must embrace technology and data to speak their customers’ language in the context the conversation is taking place.
+For businesses, this means that to improve customer engagement, you must embrace technology and data to speak your customers’ language in the context the conversation is taking place.